 - Chose to replace meaning content

-- Sustain the new and meaningful meaning content
+- Reinforce or Sustain the new and meaningful meaning content

 Leveraging the AVR Method©, the logoteleologist helps the client process the meaning that is given to the self, others, the context, and the situation.
 For instance, by asking these type of sample questions using the Logoteleology meaning construct: